jmandel/smart-imaging/README.md

 See [`./server`](./server).

-The Imaging Server is designed for flexibility in testing and development.
-It can be configured at runtime through configuration keys or with dynamic values.

 ### Flexible Behaviors

-The Reference Imaging Server can allow for testing SMART Imaging with many different servers.
+The Reference Imaging Server allows for testing SMART Imaging with many different servers.
 A complete configuration will provide two key components:

 * Authorization server.
 Typically this will be an EHR's existing SMART on FHIR server (e.g., an EHR's sandbox authz server).
 * Image source.
 Typically this will be a DICOM Web server that supports some kind of private authentication, but it could be something simpler like a folder full of test images in a demo environmnet.
 Anything that can recive a Patient and output a set of DICOM metadata + images.